 - Autonomic responses

-- Demonstrate use of relaxation skills and diversional activities appropriate to situation.
+- Client will demonstrate the use of relaxation skills and diversional activities appropriate to the situation.

 |Give cool liquids or soft foods, such as ice cream or popsicles.||Although both may be soothing to sore throat, soft foods may be tolerated better than liquids if patient experiences difficulty swallowing.|